Our team

 Trustee

-My working career has involved general management in both public and private sectors.
-I have also held various roles in a number of voluntary organisations.
-I have enjoyed folk music and dance for more years than I care to remember, and I present a folk show on 10Radio.
+Jamie's working career has involved general management in both public and private sectors, and he has also held various roles in a number of voluntary organisations.
+He presents a folk show on 10Radio and has enjoyed folk music and dance for more years than he cares to remember!

 Fi Fraser